flypapertech/avian/README.md

 ## Getting Started

-After Avian is installed as a dependency of your application start Avian via:
+The most common scenario is to install Avian as a dependency of your project.

+    npm install @flypapertech/avian

+And can be accessed as...

     node ./node_modules/.bin/avian

+Alternatively, Avian can be installed globally, making it possible to serve multiple applications with a single installation of Avian.

+    npm install @flypapertech/avian -g

+And can be accessed globally, but will need to be told where your Avian application is located...

+    avian --home /path/to/avian/app/home

 ### CLI Arguments